Ireland Crypto Tax Guide 2024

 Though the above sounds simple, the reality is most crypto investors hold multiple crypto assets and have made many disposals throughout a single financial year.

 For example, if you owned 3 BTC all acquired on different dates and for different prices and you sold 1 BTC in a financial year - how do you know which cost basis to use?

-For cryptocurrencies of the same class (for example, multiple units of ETH) which you acquired on different dates and have disposed of, you should use what's known as the First In First Out (FIFO) accounting method.
+For cryptocurrencies of the same class (for example, multiple units of ETH) that you acquired on different dates and have disposed of, you should use what's known as the First In First Out (FIFO) accounting method.
 Using FIFO, your cost basis for assets is calculated using the cost of the asset you bought or acquired first.
-So for example, if you held 3 ETH, bought in January, April and August respectively, and sold 1 ETH that financial year, you'd use the cost basis from your ETH purchase January to calculate your capital gain or loss from your disposal.
+So for example, if you held 3 ETH, bought in January, April, and August respectively, and sold 1 ETH that financial year, you'd use the cost basis from your ETH purchase in January to calculate your capital gain or loss from your disposal.

 An important exception to the FIFO rule applies to crypto assets bought and disposed of within four weeks.
 If you bought and disposed of crypto within four weeks, the crypto sold or disposed of is deemed to be the most recently acquired asset - even if you may have assets of a similar kind acquired before this date.
 In other words, you'll need to use the cost basis for the asset(s) you bought within the last four weeks if you dispose of the same kind of asset within four weeks.